AnimatedChaos/ENC-1102-e-Portfolio/README.md

 MAJOR WRITING ASSIGNMENTS
 1. Cultural Artifact Analysis (read "Annotated Bibliography final draft.odt")

+   The assignment asked for me to analyze a possession of mine from my childhood as an aspect of my identity, culture and language.
+   I decided to analyze one of the first Warhammer models I got in middle school, I compared it to my chosen career path in college as well as my meager artistic talent and passion for science.
+Expanding on this thought process helped me learn how to practice self-reflection in my writing, to look at myself from a perspective as objective as possible.
-2. Research Project (read "Research Proposal final draft.odt", "Annotated Bibliography final draft.odt", and "Literature Review final draft.odt" respectively)
+3. Research Project (read "Research Proposal final draft.odt", "Annotated Bibliography final draft.odt", and "Literature Review final draft.odt" respectively)

-3. Final Research Paper (read "Research Paper final draft.odt")
+4. Final Research Paper (read "Research Paper final draft.odt")

-4. EPortfolio
+5. EPortfolio